cr-0w/MALDEV/DLL Injection/README.md

 ![image](https://user-images.githubusercontent.com/59679082/223012301-23fae22e-c3aa-41cc-ac34-534d9d452346.png)

 Now, what if we wanted to create a DLL that did the exact same thing?
-The way a DLL works, is a *bit* different but it's not too bad.
+The way a DLL works is a *bit* different but it's not too bad.
 Just like with normal EXEs or C-scripts or whatever, the program has a `main()`, for DLL's, it's called: [`DllMain`](https://learn.microsoft.com/en-us/windows/win32/dlls/dllmain).
 From the documentation:

 ```cpp
 BOOL WINAPI DllMain(